-- 5.4 Food and beverage will be provided in this quarantine period; any additional requests for supplies during this period may require a minimum 48 to 72 hours email notification, email your request to international@protegeschool.com. - 5.5 You [and your family members] MUST conduct daily self-assessment for COVID-19 symptoms.
-Protégé School will monitor your self screening daily by phone call.
-All records will be kept private and confidential and will be discarded after 30 days.
-We will be monitoring daily for; - 5.5.1 Development of new symptoms - 5.5.2 Compliance with Quarantine - 5.5.3 To ensure essential needs are met - 5.6 Steps to take if you [or your family members] have the symptoms or have been exposed - 5.6.1 Stay in; self-isolate and contact Telehealth at 1-800-797-0000 - 5.6.2 Get tested, and seek treatment, if required - 5.6.3 Contact the school 416-754-9866 [within 24 hours] - 5.7 COVID-19 Testing arrangement will be made for you [and your family members] in 8 days of arrival.
-After you arrive in Canada, a representative of the Government of Canada will call you to monitor compliance with your mandatory quarantine or isolation.
-We ask that you please answer calls from 1-888-336-7735.
-Details of transportation to and from the testing site; Protégé School will provide: - 5.7.1 A Taxi or ride share vehicle will be provided for transportation to the testing site.
-All taxi and ride share vehicle drivers and passengers must follow all Toronto public health recommendations and all provincial mandatory regulations set out to prevent the spread of Covid-19.
+- 5.2 You will be picked up at the airport and to your pre-arranged mandatory 14-day quarantine accommodation with ABSOLUTELY NO diversions to anywhere. - 5.3 Food and beverage will be provided in this quarantine period; any additional requests for supplies during this period may requires minimum 48 to 72 hours email notification, email your request to international@protegeschool.com. - 5.4 You [and your family members] MUST conduct daily self-assessment for COVID-19 symptoms - 5.5 Steps to take if you [or your family members] have the symptoms or have been exposed - 5.5.1 Stay in; self-isolate and contact Telehealth at 1-800-797-0000 - 5.5.2 Get tested, and seek treatment, if required - 5.5.3 Contact the school 416-754-9866 [within 24 hours]